-3. Draw the reaction intermediate that is formed in the first step of the addition of 1 to 2.
-The second step of the mechanism leads to the formation of a gas molecule, G. Draw its structure.
+3. Draw the structure of the reaction intermediate that is formed in the first step of the addition of 1 to 2.
+The second step of the mechanism leads to the formation of a gas molecule, G. Also draw the structure of G.